How to Clean Trex Decking: The Ultimate Guide for a Beautiful Outdoor Space

 • Excessive pressure washing – Don’t exceed 3100 PSI or hold the nozzle too close.

 For inspiration on how a well-maintained deck can transform your outdoor space, check out our photo gallery.
-If you’re considering a custom deck design, reach out to The Deck Expert today!
+If you’re considering a custom deck design, contact us today!
 We’re here to help you create and maintain the perfect deck for your home.

 Related Posts